Non-Bloch band theory for non-Hermitian continuum systems: Correspondence between continuum and lattice

 In this sense, the higher powers of the momentum operator can be efficiently derived by the matrix product of this form.
 Combined with the coefficients in Eq. \eqref{eq:homogeneous_general_continuum_H}, this finite difference procedure provides a unique lattice model.
 Immediately, the non-Bloch band theory in the lattice gives rise to the lattice GBZ, which is the starting point to describe the OBC spectrum and wavefunctions.
 It should be noted that this procedure depends only on the continuum Hamiltonian in the bulk, regardless of the boundary conditions.

-However, the GBZ theory in continuum systems demonstrates that a continuum Hamiltonian, subjected to different boundary conditions, can exhibit significantly distinct bulk properties.
-In particular, different choices of $n_l$ and $n_r$ at the two edges give rise to different continuum GBZs.
-It seems impossible for the unique lattice GBZ obtained by the procedure in Eq.\eqref{eq:correspondence_conventional_discretization} to generate many different continuum GBZs in the long-wavelength limit.
+However, the theory of generalized momentum space in continuum systems demonstrates that a continuum Hamiltonian, subjected to different boundary conditions, can exhibit significantly distinct bulk properties.
+In particular, different choices of $n_l$ and $n_r$ at the two edges give rise to different generalized momentum spaces.
+It seems impossible for the unique lattice GBZ obtained by the procedure in Eq. \eqref{eq:correspondence_conventional_discretization} to generate many different generalized momentum spaces when taking the continuum limit.
 This contradiction indicates the breakdown of the conventional discretization protocol given by Eq. \eqref{eq:correspondence_conventional_discretization}.
-Therefore, we need to develop a new self-consistent discretization procedure that relies on the number of boundary conditions at each edge.
+Therefore we shall develop a new self-consistent discretization procedure that relies on the number of boundary conditions at each edge.

 To proceed, we first review the GBZ theory in non-Hermitian lattice models.
 Let us consider a generic single-band lattice model on an open chain whose tight-binding Hamiltonian is given by